 Any change of address, telephone or cell number must be reported to the office.
 A parent or legal guardian must come into the school office to complete the change of address form and provide new proof of residence.
 New bus information may be obtained from the Transportation Office at 792-2796 ext.
-1007.
-Accurate phone numbers and addresses are essential in ensuring timely notification of parents or guardians in case of an emergency.
+1008.
+Accurate phone numbers and addresses are essential in ensuring timely notification of parents or guardians in case of an emergency and can be updated on the Parent Portal in Sapphire.